CleKraus/soccer_analytics/README.md

 This projects includes a number of notebooks that serve as tutorial on how to use the helper functions and might be a good starting point into soccer analytics in general.
 The notebooks can be found [here](notebooks) and I recommend to go through them in the following order:

-1. [Exploratory analysis event data](notebooks/exploratory_analysis_event_data.ipynb): This notebook gives you an overview over the pre-processed wyscout data that we are going to use and run rudimentary exploratory analysis using pandas-profiling
+1. [Exploratory analysis event data](notebooks/exploratory_analysis_event_data.ipynb): This notebook gives you an overview over the pre-processed wyscout data and runs rudimentary exploratory analysis using pandas-profiling

-2. [Goal kick analysis](notebooks/goal_kick_analysis.ipynb): In this notebook we analyse goal kicks made in the Bundesliga.
+2. [Goal kick analysis](notebooks/goal_kick_analysis.ipynb): In this notebook we identify the best teams w.r.t goal kicks in the Bundesliga.
 On the way we learn how to
     - Use bar plots in plotly
     - Visualize events on a soccer field through graphs and animations
     - Draw heatmaps on a soccer field